We Can Help!

 We Can't Help If You Don't Call - 317-969-8000

 JR Emerson, a criminal defense lawyer in Carmel, Indiana, appreciates the anxiety that comes with being charged with domestic battery.
 JR focuses on his client’s achieving the best possible outcome, including having criminal charges reduced or dismissed.
-JR has named among the best rated attorneys in central Indiana by various groups including a Top 100 Trial Lawyers by the National Trial Lawyers Association and was named a Super Lawyers Rising Star
+JR has named among the best rated attorneys in central Indiana by various groups including a Top 100 Trial Lawyers by the National Trial Lawyers Association and has been named a Super Lawyers Rising Star

-Lawyer for Domestic Battery Charges in Carmel, Fishers, Westfield, Noblesville, Zionsville and Whitestown
+Battery Charges in Carmel, Fishers, Westfield, Noblesville, Zionsville and Whitestown

 Police officers responding to an alleged domestic battery are first worried about separating the alleged perpetrator and victim in order to learn what happened from each.
-Unfortunately, that often means that one person will be arrested and charged with domestic battery even when there is no evidence that violence occurred.
+Unfortunately, that often means that one person will be arrested and charged with domestic violence even when there is no evidence that violence occurred.
 This leaves the alleged batterer, who may be the real victim, to deal with the criminal court system.

 A recent focus of the victims of domestic violence in the media by various groups have resulted in greater penalties for those convicted of committing domestic battery on the basis of protecting the alleged victim.
 However, those convicted of domestic battery must deal with other and penalties long after the criminal case has been resolved, which may include the impact of retaining/finding employment, and the right to possess a firearm.